tsurdilo/my-temporal-dockercompose/README.md

 ## Check if it works
 Same info applies as in the previous "Check if it works" section so not going to repeat it again.
-Use Portainer is simpler tho.
+Use Portainer is much simpler so try using it if you wish.

-If you read this far you get a little bonus here tho :)
+If you read this far you get a little bonus :)

 ### Health check service containers